First Degree Murder

 Culpable Negligence is defined as a course of conduct that shows a reckless disregard of human life or of the safety of the people exposed to its dangerous effects.
 It can also be such a depravity of care as to raise a presumption of a conscious indifference to consequences, or which shows wantonness or recklessness, or a grossly careless disregard for the safety and welfare of the public.
 Finally, culpable negligence can be displayed by an indifference to the rights of others that is equivalent to an intentional violation of those rights.

-The crime of Manslaughter is a Second Degree Felony.
+Manslaughter is a Felony of the Second Degree.
 If convicted of Manslaughter, the defendant may face a sentence of over 9 years minimum in prison up to 15 years in prison according to the Florida Sentencing Guidelines.
 Although it is not a specific element of manslaughter, if the jury determines a weapon or firearm was used in the commission of the manslaughter, the crime will be reclassified from a felony of the second degree to a felony of the first degree.

 Aggravated Manslaughter of a Child